qm210/elixir_wordgame/README.md

 ## General stuff
+* :atoms
 * last line is return value
 * _unused convention is a rule
 * no "npm install", rather "mix hex.info <package_name>" -> add manually -> "mix deps.get"
+* Live Reloading on by default, but might look into configuration in case of wonders